chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

+There's a try-catch block in this clause, as [`ScreenCharlie`](./src/ScreenCharlie.js) will throw when the
+number give to it is divisible by three:

 ```js
 export function ScreenCharlie({ count, onNext }) {
   if (count % 3 === 0) {
     throw new ThirdTimeNotTheCharm(`Thou shalst not count to ${count}`);
   }
 ```

+When that happens, we simply continue on, since the count has already been incremented and it'll be safe to
+render the component again.

+The `if` clause for [`ScreenDelta`](./src/ScreenDelta.js) also has a try-catch block:

 ```js
       } else if (route.screen === 'delta') {